Rdailuo/Rdailuo/README.md

 <h2> ⚡ Fun Facts:</h2>

-- I speack Spanish, Chinese and English
+- I can speak Spanish, Chinese and English
-- I dance hip hop and marinera
+- I am a hip hop and marinera (Peruvian traditional dance) dancer
-- I like exploring the AI world and integrate it to business strategies
+- I like exploring world of AI and integrate it into business strategies
 - If you love coffee like I do, I will buy you one!
-- My dream is to eat all types of food that exist in the world
+- My dream is to eat all types of food that exist in the world 🌎

 <h2> 🤳 Connect with me:</h2>